CivicActions/nebula/FinalSubmissionChecklist.md

 * [ ] Create Development Pool Repo with its own README.md tailored to that pool
 * [ ] Lock-down all 3 Repos to prevent modifying after the fact
 * [ ] Google doc checklist
+* [ ] Document in words both Tyson and Martha's interviews, and post videos.